rootnoob/project-rnDeusQ/dev-time-split-table.md

 | 10%      | open-source, for-profit: consultancy                                                            |
 | 30%      | open-source, for/non-profit: internal-projects                                                  |
 | 50%      | open-source, non-profit: external-new-'projects'                                                |

+*All 'bounties' received from need-help tasks will be donated back to the foundation who posted the bounty.